-We approach our current priorities of healthy aging, disease prevention, and eliminating health disparities—all critical issues of our time—with a deep and long-standing commitment to understanding the complex factors that determine health in cities.
+We approach our critical issues including healthy aging, disease prevention, and eliminating health disparities with a deep and long-standing commitment to understanding the complex factors that determine health.

-Since our founding in 1847, the Academy has a legacy of over 160 years of pioneering progress in urban health—making a lasting impact on health in New York City and beyond.
+The Academy has a legacy of over 160 years of pioneering progress in public health—making a lasting impact on health in New York City and beyond.